Katherine Brown (psychologist): Career

 She held posts as lecturer, senior lecturer and professor of health psychology applied to public health at Coventry University where she was course director of the MSc health psychology programme for a period of three years.
 She was acting lead of the Centre for Technology Enabled Health Research (CTEHR) sub-theme behaviour and interventions research.

 She is a chartered psychologist, registered as a health psychologist with the Health and Care Professions Council, and full member of the Division of Health Psychology.
 Her academic and professional expertise encompasses sexual and reproductive; health education; intervention design, development and evaluation; eHealth; public health communication; and health and wellbeing outcomes.
-From 2020 to 2022 she was co-leader of the Central Public Health Interventions Responsive Studies Team (Central PHIRST) commissioned by the National Institute for Health Research.
+From 2020 to present day she has led the Public Health Interventions Responsive Studies Team (PHIRST) Connect commissioned by the National Institute for Health Research.

 The initial focus of Brown's research was sexual health, but this has been expanded to include research in the fields of obesity, smoking cessation, low rates of breastfeeding, public health interventions from design and implementation to evaluation, and the use of eHealth as a method of intervention delivery.
 She had also worked on the support of interventions that bolster sexual health and wellbeing outcomes, such as supporting the cessation of female genital mutilation within migrant African communities in Europe, as well as the study of the widespread impacts of sexual assault referral centres on the mental and sexual health and quality of life for survivors across a number of ages.

 Brown has contributed to national strategies including the sexual health care pathway for school nursing, the female genital mutilation care pathway for the Department of Health, and she is currently working with Public Health England on the social and behavioural sciences strategy.
 Since 2011 she has spent more than eight years working at Public Health Warwickshire leading public health research and evaluation, and also holds an honorary contract with Public Health England.

 Her research has been supported by sources including the British Academy, the National Institute for Health Research, the Medical Research Council, the European Commission and commercial funders.